kriswallsmith/FacebookBundle/README.md

 Installation
 ============

-  1. Add this bundle to your src/ dir and the Facebook PHP SDK to your vendor/ dir:
+  1. Add this bundle to your and the Facebook PHP SDK to your vendor/ dir:

-          $ git submodule add git://github.com/FriendsOfSymfony/FacebookBundle.git src/FOS/FacebookBundle
+          $ git submodule add git://github.com/FriendsOfSymfony/FacebookBundle.git vendor/bundles/FacebookBundle
           $ git submodule add git://github.com/facebook/php-sdk.git vendor/facebook

   2. Add the FOS namespace to your autoloader:

           // app/autoload.php
           $loader->registerNamespaces(array(
-                'FOS' => __DIR__.'/../src',
+                'FOS' => __DIR__.'/../vendor/bundles',
                 // your other namespaces
           ));